Epicodus-Curriculum/career-services-full-stack/3_how_to_whiteboard.md

 * A take-home technical problem where you have an allotted amount of time to solve the problem on your own before explaining your solution to an interviewer.
 * A pair or solo programming session where you solve a technical problem on screen instead of using a whiteboard.

-Technical interviews — especially whiteboard interviews — have become somewhat controversional.
+Technical interviews — especially whiteboard interviews — have become somewhat controversial.
 While they are a traditional method of evaluating technical abilities, they have several issues:

 * **Coders typically use computers, not whiteboards, to solve problems.** We often use Stack Overflow, linters, auto-complete and other features to write code.
 For that reason, whiteboards often don't do a great job simulating what a person will actually be expected to do on the job.
 * **Whiteboards can be especially anxiety-inducing.** This effect can be compounded for people from underrepresented backgrounds, people with anxiety, and so on.